adamglang/html_test/README.md

 ### 8. What is the difference between a block level element and an inline element?

 A: A block element has a block of padding around it and inline elements do not <br>
-B: An inline element does not take all of the horizonatl space on either side of it but a block element does <br>
+B: A block level element has a block of text inside but an inline element has images or other forms of data <br>
-C: A block level element has a block of text inside but an inline element has images or other forms of data <br>
+C: An inline element does not take all of the horizontal space on either side of it but a block element does <br>
 D: None of these <br>

 ### 9. What is the purpose of a ```<div>``` element